taddison/personal-site/content/blog/2021/01/migrating-from-the-official-firestore-sdk-to-firebase-firestore-lite/index.md

 + const db = new Database({ projectId: "YOUR_PROJECT_ID", auth })
 ```

 We no longer have an instantiated `firebase` instance from `firebase/app`, so instead we pass through an `auth` instance with our `apiKey`.
-This doesn't need to be the same instance of `auth` we configured signin with.
+This doesn't need to be the same instance of `auth` we configured sign-in with.
 Because we no longer configure `firebase` (which would have contained our project id) we also need to pass `projectId` to the `Database` constructor.

 > It is possible to re-use the same `auth` instance from `auth.js` example above, though I prefer to not export and expose that to the rest of my app.